lf-lang/lingua-franca/org.lflang/src/lib/core/federated/RTI/README.md

-This folder contains the source code for the RunTime Infrastructure (RTI) that is necessary for federated Lingua Franca programs.
+This folder contains the source code for the Run-Time Infrastructure (RTI) that is necessary for federated Lingua Franca programs.
 To compile and install, do:

 ```bash